 Cite specific sources for every one of your claims throughout your article so that readers instantly get that they are looking at a well-researched piece of content.
 This gives them a reason to trust you and link to your content rather than content written by others.
 It also allows the readers to dive deeper into the subject to which you sourced if that interests them.

-Doing research also helps you uncover data and other facts to back up whatever claims you make.
-If you’re writing an article about Facebook advertising, you could type in “Psychology of Facebook ads,” “Facebook ad research” or “Facebook ad case studies” to find interesting research to cite in your post.
+Finding these sources of existing research is pretty easy.
+If you’re writing an article about Facebook advertising, you could search for “Psychology of Facebook ads,” “Facebook ad research” or “Facebook ad case studies” to find interesting research to cite in your post:

 In-depth, well-researched articles are the type of posts that readers bookmark and visit over and over again.